Name: Michelanne Forster

 Yuck: Math (but that was really because I didn’t understand it.
 I gave up too easily - so if you’re reading this, be more sensible!)

-- Tales from the Arabian Nights.
-When I got a bit older I sobbed my way through Gone with the Wind by Margaret Mitchell.
+Tales from the Arabian Nights.
+When I got a bit older I sobbed my way through Gone with the Wind, opens a new window by Margaret Mitchell.

-- Margaret Mahy - and I’m lucky enough to actually know her.
+Margaret Mahy, opens a new window - and I’m lucky enough to actually know her.

 Worst thing - not much money for all the hard work.